carbon-language/carbon-lang/lldb/docs/use/remote.rst

 can be used to execute arbitrary shell commands on the remote system.

-In order to reduce code complexity and improve remote debugging experience LLDB on Linux and OSX uses the remote debugging stub even when debugging a process locally.
+In order to reduce code complexity and improve remote debugging experience LLDB on Linux and macOS uses the remote debugging stub even when debugging a process locally.
 This is achieved by spawning a remote stub process locally and communicating with it over the loopback interface.
 In the case of local debugging this whole process is transparent to the user.
 The platform binary is